 The software is available in two editions: Standard and Professional.
-The detailed list of features is shown here.
-The detailed instruction for all kinds of orders are available online at the program's order page.
+The detailed instruction for all kinds of orders is available online at the program's order page.
 Online orders are fulfilled in just a few minutes 24 hours a day 7 days a week.
 If you purchase our products online, you will receive an automatically generated e-mail message with registration details within several minutes (if the order passes the fraud check system).
 However some orders can be marked for manual checkout or as 'suspicious'.
 This may increase order time up to several hours.